 Modern Literature and Culture

-The PhD in Modern Literature and Culture is designed for students desiring to study Modernism, Postmodern, and Contemporary literature.
+The PhD in Modern Literature and Culture at Loyola University is designed for graduate students who desire to study Modernism, Postmodern, and Contemporary literature.
 Loyola University Chicago features faculty working with a variety of literature and poetry including 20th-Century American and British, African-American, and Postcolonial literature.
 The faculty includes specialists in the fields of Psychoanalytic theory, Feminist theory, Poetry, Drama, and Film Studies.

 - English 400: Introduction to Graduate Study